onlinews/online_ws/docs/Ch_1_GettingStarted.md

 **Make sure all data quality checks are in place before you start mass-testing.**

-**A good pipeline in my opinion:**
+**A good pipeline in our opinion:**

-- **1.** Pilot a few people that you know by just manually sharing the link: interview, analyze and fix errors.
+* **1.** Pilot a few people that you know by just manually sharing the link: interview, analyze and fix errors.

-- **2.** Pilot 10 people from SONA - because you have a better idea about that specific population and it is equivalent to the population you use for in-lab testing.
+* **2.** Pilot 10 people from SONA - because you have a better idea about that specific population and it is equivalent to the population you use for in-lab testing.

-- **3.** After fixing all issues and analyzing the pilot data from these “safer” avenues (1 and 2), you can start testing your study on SONA, Prolific, Mturk or whatever other recruiting platform you have chosen.
+* **3.** After fixing all issues and analyzing the pilot data from these “safer” avenues (1 and 2), you can start testing your study on SONA, Prolific, Mturk or whatever other recruiting platform you have chosen.
 Probably good to test in batches - e.g. if you want to test 100 participants, test in 3 batches of 33 people - so you can make sure everything is going fine in reasonable intervals and resources don't go to waste.

 ### 1.4.1.
 Manually share link
  You could essentially start sharing the study-link directly with participants.
 Albeit very inefficient and error-prone on a mass-scale (as it also requires dealing with monetary compensation manually), this is actually a great way to pilot your online study once it is ready (see **1.** above).

 ### 1.4.2.
-SONA
+In-house recruiting system (e.g. SONA)
-Advertising and recruiting for a study via [SONA Experimental Psychology](https://opr.sona-systems.com) is extremely similar to the way you do it for in-lab studies.
+Advertising and recruiting for a study via [SONA Experimental Psychology](https://opr.sona-systems.com) or the in-house recruiting system of your university, is extremely similar to the way you do it for in-lab studies.
+We will give a quick step-by-step example using SONA.

 **1)** After *creating a* | *logging in with* your Researcher account, you can ```Add New Study```.